 Understand there are consequences if you don’t meet your deadline

-Unfortunately as a PA I have seen people constantly miss their deadlines.
+Unfortunately, as a personal assistant, I have seen people constantly miss their deadlines.

-Be professional, respect others and take pride in doing your job well and getting your work in on time.
+Be professional, respect others and take pride in doing your job well and hitting your deadlines.